soarqin/vita-rxcheat/README.md

         ux0:tai/rcsvr.skprx

 2. Copy tai/rcsvr.suprx to ux0:tai/
-3. Ensure the IP address of your PSVITA/PSTV can be accessed from your PC, start any game on PSVITA, run rcclient on PC after "VITA Remote Cheat" shown up, click Autoconnect button
+3. Ensure the IP address of your PSVITA/PSTV can be accessed from your PC, start any game on PSVITA, run rcclient on PC after "VITA MultiCheat" shown up, click Autoconnect button
 4. If step 3 is not connecting, you can get PSVITA IP address in Network Settings or VitaShell (Press SELECT in FTP MODE), input in the client and click Connect button
 5. Now your can search memory or unlock trophies as well